 When to give redirecting feedback: Whenever you would like to see an improvement in someone else’s performance or certain behavior, or you are training somebody on how to perform a certain task or job function.

-3. Evaluating Feedback
+3. Evaluating Feedback (Evaluation)

 Evaluation communicates how one is perceived to perform compared to others or against the expectations.
 Out of the 3 types of feedback, evaluations are the most valuable for performance management, expectation setting and fair compensation decisions, and less useful in regular person-to-person interactions.
 Unfortunately, this type of feedback is quite commonly used in situations where the other types of feedback would work better.
 If not supported by sufficient reinforcing and redirecting feedback, evaluative feedback can promote fixed mindset (instead of growth mindset), feelings of resentment and even contribute towards a toxic work environment.